pharringtonp19/econometrics/docs/chapters/optimization/differentiation.md

+> "If you have a tricky problem to solve, finding a language in which the solution to that problem is compositional is like the most important step.
+Well, defining the problem clearly is the most important step.
+The second one is finding a vocabulary in which it's compositional."[^1]

 This entire section is taken from Conal Elliot's presentation titled: "[Automatic Differentiation Made Easy Via Category Theory](https://www.youtube.com/watch?v=17gfCTnw6uE)"

+- A **Derivative** is a linear map

 - [Cateogy Theory is the abstract algebra of functions](https://youtu.be/ZKmodCApZwk?list=PL8Ky8lYL8-Oh7awp0sqa82o7Ggt4AGhyf&t=35)

-> "If you have a tricky problem to solve, finding a language in which the solution to that problem is compositional is like the most important step.
-Well, defining the problem clearly is the most important step.
-The second one is finding a vocabulary in which is compositional."[^1]

 - Let $a,b$ be Banach spaces (complete normed vector spaces)